Relief for depression and anxiety

 And, if you are taking medication for depression and anxiety, and you want to stop it, you can safely come off the drugs under supervision as you develop the ability to cope with the unpleasant sensations and feelings of withdrawal.
 You should not stop them abruptly.
 Gradually, very gradually, you can reduce the dosage while developing your own strength to cope.
 Then you don’t need drugs or therapies.
 You can cope with it all yourself.

 In Adaptation Practice training starts with what we can do – not with what we cannot yet do.
 Like developing muscular strength practice develops emotional strength.
-The stronger we become, the more we can bear and cope with.
-As we become stronger, the emotion is gentled.
-It motivates us and gives us more energy.
+The stronger we become, the more we can bear and cope with, which transforms the emotion and relieves the suffering of stress, anxiety, anger, depression and disturbed behaviour.
+The emotion then motivates us and gives us more energy.
 We get our life back and enjoy living again.

 Adaptation Practice is not an easy quick-fix way, but then the roots of suffering are so deep in us that there could not possibly be an easy and quick way of relieving it.
 It is a realistic, safe and effective way that anyone can follow provided he or she is willing to try.
 This is why the same practical training, which has been developed in China and Japan by Zen monks over the centuries has stood the test of time.
 Yes, all this has been known and passed on from teacher to student in the same way as we now practise it today.
 It has relieved suffering for thousands of people.
 It is not a theory or a belief.
 It is facing life as it really is instead of being caught up in our worries and ruminations.